almirbanjanovic/roadtocloud.github.io/blog/_posts/2024-04-05-paas-showdown-azure-vs-heroku.md

 - Space level log drains
 - Strict TLS enforcement

 Additionally, we'll need to secure traffic in transit between our Ruby on Rails application hosted in Heroku and our database hosted in Azure.
 For this, we'll use a Site-to-Site VPN.
-Heroku offers this very capability with [Private Space VPN Connections](https://devcenter.heroku.com/articles/private-space-vpn-connection).
+Heroku offers this very capability with [Shield Space VPN Connections](https://devcenter.heroku.com/articles/private-space-vpn-connection).

 ## Pros
 - Managed infrastructure offers simplicity